homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 ```

    user group other
-   rwx   rwx   --x
+   rwx   rwx   ---
    7     7     0   => 770
 ```

 You now know how to calculate linux permissions!
+Congratulations.
-Congratulations. so how do we set these permissions?
+So how do we set these permissions?

 we use : `chmod`
 #### chmod